 develop some collision detection code because no matter how good

-the time it is calculated, things can change over time.
-When a
+the path is at the time it is calculated, things can change over

-collision occurs a unit must either calculate a new path or, if
+time.
+When a collision occurs a unit must either calculate a new

-other unit is moving and it is not a head-on collision, wait for
+path or, if the other unit is moving and it is not a head-on

 These tips are probably enough to get

-If you want to learn more, here are some links that you might
+you started.
+If you want to learn more, here are some links that

 2. Variable Terrain Cost: In this tutorial and my accompanying program, terrain is just one of two things Ė walkable or unwalkable.
 But what if you have terrain that is walkable, but at a higher movement cost?
 Swamps, hills, stairs in a dungeon, etc. Ė these are all examples of terrain that is walkable, but at a higher cost than flat, open ground.
 Similarly, a road might have a lower movement cost than the surrounding terrain.